EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ### Next-steps

 - Begin (simple) pipeline setup for building the docker image
-  - Upload image to dockerhub --> only on main branch on develop do upload as snapshot
+  - Upload image to dockerhub --> credentials are missing for now
-  - Switch to docker for tag search
+  - Switch to dockerhub for tag search